venom1270/AdventOfCode-2022/README.md

 ## Day 4

 Easy, no problems.
 Used `split()` and `collect()` for input parsing in addition to `expect()`, although I could have also used `unwrap()`, but it's not recommended (according to VS Code Rust plugin).
 A strange pattern I'm noticing is that part 2 is usually a bit easier than part 1.
 Or am I doing something wrong?

+## Day 5

+The hardest and most tedious part by far was parsing the input.
+I solved this by simulating the stacks - used a Rust version of a stack - `Vec` (basically a list/vector in C++), but had to push in front, so I used `VecDeq` instead (supports both `push_back()` and `push_front()`).
+From there I just simulated the crane moving the crates.
+Maybe not the most optimal, but I got to use Rust collections a bit more and `match` actually came in handy - the traditional way without `match` does not work in reality due some "mutable reference borrowing" magic I don't quite understand (yet!).